 1) Last week, a man pulled up alongside a middle school girl in Phoenix, Oregon who was waiting for the bus to go to school.
 “They’re not running,” he lied.
 “I’ll give you a ride.”
 The girl had received safety training and she walked away from the man as quickly as she could.
 A police officer witnessed the exchange and chased the driver.
 The driver got away.

 2) On Saturday, May 19, 2012, two teens in Williams, Oregon reported being wrestled into a pick-up truck by a man.
 They jumped out of the truck while it was moving and got away.
 The suspect is still at large.

-3) Two days ago, on Wednesday, May 23, according to this report, a girl from White Mountain Middle School in White City, Oregon was approached by a white man in his 40s who tried to get her attention.
+3) Two days ago, on Wednesday, May 23, according to a KOBI5 report, a girl from White Mountain Middle School in White City, Oregon was approached by a white man in his forties who tried to get her attention.
 She ran away.

 4) On April 20, 2012 it was reported that a 15-year-old jogger from O’Brien, Oregon, just north of the California border, was grabbed by a man in a black ski mask who had a van with California plates parked nearby.
 She fought him and got away.

 I’ve attended many self-defense classes with my girls.